Savings vs. checking account: Here’s the difference

 Are all checking and savings accounts the same?

-Nope, not all checking and savings accounts are created equal.
+No, not all checking and savings accounts are created equal.
 In fact, different accounts can vary drastically in the amount of interest you can earn and the number of fees you could accrue.

-The best savings accounts have a high APY and no monthly service fee.
-The average APY on a savings account changes but tends to be around 0.10%.
-Yikes!
-Pro tip: digital banks and credit unions tend to have the best rates and lowest fees.
+Pro tip: Digital banks and credit unions tend to have the best rates and lowest fees.
 Just don’t sacrifice access.
 You’ll want to have ATM withdrawals and deposits as an option for when you need cash fast, plus great mobile and online banking tools to manage your money on your time.

 Are my checking and savings accounts both insured?